I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

 - Rock climbers have fun in this park.
 My mother and I did see some professional rock climbing taking place in the Garden of the Gods in addition to the normal type of scrambling over rocks by children and adults.
 In order to scale those heights, one must have the proper equipment and permit plus climb with a buddy on established routes.
 One can also hire professional rock climbing guides to assist one in this type of effort if a novice climber.

-The video below shows some of the fun had by adventurous rock climbing folks in this locale.
+The video above shows some of the fun had by adventurous rock climbing folks in this locale.

 Visitor Center and Nature Center